mohitsudhakar/graph_convolutional_networks/README.md

-# gcn-for-text-classification
+# GCN for NLP tasks

-Graph Convolutional Neural Networks for Text Classification
+Using Graph Convolutional Neural Networks proposed by Kipf and Welling for text classification and other NLP tasks